lipiji/PG_BOW_DEMO/ReadMe.txt

 Pyramid Matching for Recognizing Natural Scene Categories," CVPR 2006.

 Images from:
+Li, Piji, and Jun Ma.
+"What is happening in a still picture?."
+In The First Asian Conference on Pattern Recognition, pp. 32-36.
+IEEE, 2011.

 Piji Li, Jun Ma, Shuai Gao.
 Actions in Still Web Images: Visualization, Detection and Retrieval.
 The 12th International Conference on Web-Age InformationManagement (WAIM 2011).
 Springer, 2011.